hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 The application itself must be using [External Services](https://www.terraform.io/docs/enterprise/before-installing/index.html#operational-mode-decision) mode to connect to an external PostgreSQL database and object storage.

-All admin and application configuration must be automated via your settings files and current with running configuration, i.e. it cannot have been altered via the Admin UI and not synced to the file.
+All admin and application configuration must be automated via your settings files and current with running configuration, i.e. it cannot have been altered via the Replicated Admin Console and not synced to the file.
 Specifically, you should be using the following configuration files:

 *   `/etc/replicated.conf`    - contains the configuration for the Replicated installer